-Contract/Solicitation Name or Number:

-DCA Funding Program:

-Entity Receiving DCA Funding Award:

-Purpose : To ensure that regulations promulgated under 24 CFR Part 75 Employment Opportunities for Businesses and Lower Income Persons in Connection with Assisted Projects are the Section 3 Policy of DCA, its recipients, sub-recipients and contractors to the greatest extensible is adhered to, and to serve as the "assurance of compliance" certification and action places required in the bid documents, supplemental general conditions, and required forms for the contract for any HUD work funded by DCA.

-Description of the project's work detail: The project work will be as listed in the final scope of work in the contract with DCA, its recipients, sub-recipients and contractors including any change order List all known subcontractors below:
+DCA Funding Program: Entity Receiving DCA Funding Award: Purpose : To ensure that regulations promulgated under 24 CFR Part 75 Employment Opportunities for Businesses and Lower Income Persons in Connection with Assisted Projects and the Section 3 Policy of DCA, its recipients, sub-recipients and contractors to the greatest extent feasible is adhered to, and to serve as the "assurance of compliance" certification and action plan as required in the bid documents, supplemental general conditions, and required forms for the contract for any HUD work funded by DCA.
+Description of the project's work detail: The project work will be as listed in the final scope of work in the contract with DCA, its recipients, sub-recipients and contractors including any change orders.
+List all known subcontractors below: Subcontractor(s): Note: If subcontractors are unknown at this time, print UNKNOWN on the line above.

-Subcontractor(s):

-Subcontractor(s): Use an additional sheet if required.

-Note: If subcontractors are unknown at this time, print UNKNOWN on the line above.
 Also, the contractor must notify DCA or recipient or sub-recipient if subcontractors are added or changed during the contract.
-Any changes to this certification requires a resubmission of this form to DCA or recipient or sub-recipient.
+Any changes to this certification require a resubmission of this form to DCA or recipient or sub-recipient.